David P. Stark and Evelyn Stark v. State Farm Florida Insurance Co.-4th District Court of Appeals

 As the next few years passed, the Starks’ roof continued to leak and the house sustained further damages as a result.
 Over three years after the initial storm damages, the Starks reported their claim to their insurer.

-A trial court issued summary judgement in favor of the insurance company, finding no issue of material fact as to whether the insurer was prejudiced by the timing of the notice given by the Starks.
+A trial court issued a summary judgment in favor of the insurance company, finding no issue of material fact as to whether the insurer was prejudiced by the timing of the notice given by the Starks.

-The Starks appealed the trial court’s summary judgement.
-They filed affidavits from their own experts who concurred that the pattern of damage to their roof could only have been caused by a storm like Wilma, which was the only storm of it’s kind to have affected the area in the time period in question.
+The Starks appealed the trial court’s summary judgment.
+They filed affidavits from their own experts who concurred that the pattern of damage to their roof could only have been caused by a storm like Wilma, which was the only storm of its kind to have affected the area in the time period in question.